trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 WireGuard (App Store): https://apps.apple.com/us/app/wireguard/id1441195209

-You need to scan the QR code shown in the terminal with WireGuard app, select the `+ button` and use the option `Scan from QR code` to install configuration.
+Scan the QR code shown in the terminal with WireGuard app, select the `+ button` and use the option `Scan from QR code` to install configuration.

 `IMPORTANT`: Enable **kernel module backend** in settings